MohamedSabith97/Tamilnadu-Tourism/Tamilnadu Tourism.md

 **Inroduction**

 Tamilnadu is southern most state of india is located southeast coast of india.
 Tamilnadu is straddled by **western ghats** and **Eastern Ghats** western part of Tamilnadu is east coast with Bay of Bangal, and southend is very known **Indian Ocean**.
 It is home of Tamil people, whos speak tamil language, one of the oldest surviving language in the world.
-The Capital and Large city is **"Chennai"** is which known as the **"Gateway to thesouth India"**.
+The Capital and Large city is **"Chennai"** is which known as the **"Gateway to thesouth India's"**.

 **TamilNadu Tourism**